otto-de/edison-hal/README.md

 * Support for curies in nested embedded items
 * The HalParser now supports multiple type infos so more than one link-relation type can be configured with the type of the embedded items.
+* Support for parsing and accessing attributes that were not mapped to properties of HalRepresentations

 ### 1.0.0.RC5